Personal profile

 My PhD explored identities, space and place, and these are fundamental to my research approach.
 My data collection was through a mixed-methods approach.
 This incorporated visual methods alongside semi-structured interviews with key actors and a questionnaire survey of undergraduate students in Hastings, East Sussex.
 I used photo-elicitation to give a voice to my participants who created, and then reflected on, storyboards to identify their student identities.

-I am a member of the University of Brighton’s Research Enterprise Group in Tourism, Hospitality and Events.
+I am a member of the University of Brighton’s Research Enterprise Group in Tourism, Inclusion, Events and Society.

 I am interested in supervising Post Graduate Researchers in events, public space, and identities.
-I am also keen to support students researching diversity in all its forms, as well as those looking at accessible and sustainable events.
+I am also keen to support students researching diversity in all its forms, as well as those researching accessible and sustainable events.

 The doctoral project I most recently supervised, examined the application of the circular economy in waste management for toursim beach sites in Ghana.